Pierre-Maximilien Delafontaine

 Pierre-Maximilien Delafontaine (1777 – 1 December 1860) was a French painter.
 After a long illness he re-established himself as a bronze sculptor.

 Life

-He was born in Paris to Jean-Baptiste-Maximilien Delafontaine and Marie-Louise de La Brière.
+Delafontaine was born in 1774, in Paris to Jean-Baptiste-Maximilien Delafontaine and Marie-Louise de La Brière.
 He studied under Jacques-Louis David.
 He exhibited at the Paris Salons 1798 and 1799.
 According to the Salon catalogues, he lived at 123 rue Saint-Honoré, in the Hôtel d'Aligre.
 On 23 June 1800 he married Émilie-Claude Herbillon from the Pont-sur-Seine.
 He died in Paris.